BorisPerc/MediaApps/README.md

 All WEB Apps Media Servers are optimized for php7.4 and SQL10 you can directly install them on your Home Server.

-INFO: Audio Server for scanning different location setup - scan.php (line 34+35+++ add your root)
+INFO: Audio Server for scanning different location setup - scan.php (line 34+35+++ add your root) - From the web uploaded music is in dir /music/ allow only mp3 format.
+You can upload on your root server example /home/admin/htdocs/music/ or /wwwroot/music/ directly mp3  music format and in dashboard options click scan to update your SQL.

 33.	 $MUSIC_DIR = MEDIAROOT;
 34.  $MUSIC_DIR = "/mnt/media/disk/mp3/";
 35.  $MUSIC_DIR = "/mnt/media/disk/music/";
-...
+36.  ...
+Copy and past upper dirrective with your extra sources MUSIC DIR CAN BE DEFINED NO LIMIT ROOT DISK

 # 1.1.
 Audio Server - php/SQL WEB App mp3player
 Upload and unzip audio.zip in your root directory of your domain or subdomain /htdocs/ or /var/www/html/ or /home/www/ .... your vhost root.